ellenasakai/sakaiportfolio/final-project-part-2.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 Visualization 1 depicts the percentage of the 16 different personality types.
-Narrowing the scope down, I chose to create 2 personas where 1 carries the INFJ personality (me) and the other carrying the ENTP personality type.
+Narrowing the scope down, I chose to create two personas where one carries the INFJ personality (me) and the other carrying the ENTP personality type.
 Looking at viz 1, we can see that there are 7.55% of INFJ's and 2.32% of ENTP's from the 22 million test respondents in the United States.

 > source: “United States Personality Profile | Country Personality Profiles | 16Personalities.”
 Accessed December 1, 2023. https://www.16personalities.com/country-profiles/united-states.